Blazemeter/HLSPlugin/README.md

 - Install the HLS plugin from the Plugins Manager
 - Create a Thread Group.
-- Add the HLS Sampler Add -> Sampler -> bzm - Video Streaming Sampler
+- Add the HLS Sampler Add -> Sampler -> bzm - Streaming Sampler

 ![](docs/add-sampler.png)